-Do dentists really recommend root canal for kids with baby teeth?
+Do dentists really recommend Root Canal Treatment for kids with baby teeth?

 We all know baby teeth have a shorter life span and fall out naturally between six and 12 years of age.
 So, what is the point in saving them through a root canal treatment when you can go for other less-expensive options like tooth extraction?

-Well, this is a question that most parents have when the dentist recommends immediate root canal treatment for your child.
+Well, this is a question that most parents have when the Dental clinic in Dubai recommends immediate root canal treatment for your child.